 Click on video below for awe-inspiring drone video

 An unexpected sight greeted Fred and I on our favorite local loop-hike last month in Snow Canyon State Park.
-Just off Whiptail trail, suspended high in a gap between orange cliffs, hung an enormous American flag, seemingly out of place in in these walls of Navajo Sandstone.
+Just off Whiptail trail, suspended high in a gap between orange cliffs, an enormous American flag floated, seemingly out of place in in these walls of Navajo Sandstone.
 People were lined up, taking pictures of this spectacular sight.
 The flag, in the still air hung vertically, but billowed and rolled with occasional breezes, the bottom edge of it flying gracefully towards the sky.
-It was suspended in mid-air, with its hanging wires barely visible.
 I suppose you could ask what visitors were thinking about this huge flag in this gorgeous natural setting and you would probably get different answers, ranging from the emotion of national pride and patriotism to "Wow!
 That's pretty cool!" to "Why is it hanging here?"
 For me, my heart swelled because two things that I love were juxtaposed: a symbol of my country and the land of the American West.

 Strength, unity, connection, freedom - these are what the American flag is intended to signify.
 The stripes represent the original 13 colonies that were seceding from the British.
 The blue canton contains the stars of our 50 states.
 Blue represents vigilance, perseverance, and justice.
 White signifies purity and innocence, and red signifies hardiness and valor.
 This proved to be a good exercise in brushing up on my flag facts, reading America's unique Declaration of Independence, and learning of the efforts going on to unify our country.
 Pew and Gallup polls show that a record high number of Americans perceive the nation as divided on the most important issues.
 Maybe Follow the Flag and other organizations can help us see the positive and help us remember the ideals of our country's origin. "...if there’s one impression I carry with me after the privilege of holding for five and a half years the office held by Adams and Jefferson and Lincoln, it is this: that the things that unite us — America’s past of which we’re so proud, our hopes and aspirations for the future of the world and this much-loved country — these things far outweigh what little divides us.
 And so tonight we reaffirm that Jew and gentile, we are one nation under God; that black and white, we are one nation indivisible; that Republican and Democrat, we are all Americans.
 Tonight, with heart and hand, through whatever trial and travail, we pledge ourselves to each other and to the cause of human freedom, the cause that has given light to this land and hope to the world." - President Ronald Reagan's Independence Day Speech aboard the USS John F. Kennedy, July 4, 1986.
 A drop into the stained and polished Navajo Sandstone slot in this picturesque "beginner" canyon.
 Sue entering Yankee Doodle on first and longest rappel, ~ 75 feet. photo by Fred Birnbaum Trip Stats Location: Dixie National Forest - Pine Valley Ranger District - ~ 1 hour drive northeast of St. George, Utah, near Leeds.
 Date: October 15, 2023 Canyon Rating: 3A/B1 (Technical, Dry and Pools, short time).
 Distance: ~ 2 miles roundtrip (~ 0.8 miles in canyon).
 Access: from FR031, a 25-mile dirt road connecting St. George and Leeds: best traveled with a 4 WD with moderate clearance vehicle, as this road can get rutted and rough after a rain.
 The canyoneering portion is just south of this forest road.
 Start: 37.2361, -113.4528 Links: Paragon Adventure/Canyoneering/Yankee Doodle Hollow Rope Wiki Geology: